Conductive homogeneity of compact metric spaces and construction of p-energy: Framework

 Under Assumption~\ref{ALFR}, we may suppose further properties of the metric $d$ and the measure $\mu$.
-Namely, if $\a > \dim_{AR}(K, d)$, then by \cite[Lemma~4.6.18 and Theorem~4.5.1]{GAMS}, there exist an $\a$-Ahlfors regular metric $d_*$ which is quasisymmetric to $d$ and a measure $\mu$ which is $\a$-Ahlfors regular with respect to $d_*$.
-Replacing $d$ by $d_*$, we may assume that $d$ is $\a$-Ahlfors regular.
-Recall that a Borel regular measure $\mu$ on a metric space $(X, d)$ is called $\a$-Ahlfors regular with respect to a metric $d$ if and only if there exist $c_1, c_2 > 0$ such that
+Namely, if $\a > \dim_{AR}(K, d)$, then by \eqref{INT.eq00}, there exist an $\a$-Ahlfors regular metric $d_*$ which is quasisymmetric to $d$ and a Borel regular measure $\nu$ which is $\a$-Ahlfors regular with respect to $d_*$, i.e. there exist $c_1, c_2 > 0$ such that